Alliance members discuss population health, the Alliance’s mission and demo a new high-tech asthma inhaler device.

 Members of the Health and Wellness Alliance for Children met with one of U.S. Environmental Protection Agency’s top brass today to discuss the important work the Alliance is doing to reduce the effects of asthma in North Texas children.

 Gina McCarthy, Administrator of the U.S. EPA, has spent much of her career working on critical environmental issues, including air quality.
-During McCarthy’s visit to Children’s Health (the founding member of the Alliance), Alliance members talked to her about:
+During McCarthy’s visit to Children’s Health (the founding member of the Alliance), Happy family pharmacy members talked to her about:

 - Population health